KPV peptide is tiny but specific.

 - Mechanism is well-mapped: KPV enters cells through the PepT1 transporter and inhibits NF-kB, the master inflammation switch

-- Strongest evidence is in inflammatory bowel disease (ulcerative colitis, Crohn's), where it cuts inflammatory markers roughly in half in lab models
+- Strongest evidence is in inflammatory bowel disease models, where KPV cuts inflammatory markers roughly in half and protects intestinal tissue

 - Antimicrobial against Staphylococcus aureus (including MRSA) and Candida albicans